 What are the Causes of Postpartum Depression?
 (Etiology)

-The exact cause of Postpartum Depression is unknown, but there are many factors that can lead to development of the condition.
-These are:
+The exact cause of Postpartum Depression is presently unknown, but there are many factors that can lead to development of the condition.
+These include:

 - Problems related to the thyroid gland